-- d) Skill Enhancement Courses (SEC): Electric Circuits and Networking Skills, Basic Instrumentation Skills, Principles of Programming Concepts and C Programming. - e) Ability Enhancement Courses (AEC): AECC courses are the courses based upon the content that leads to Knowledge enhancement.
+- b) Inter Disciplinary Course (IDC) - A course chosen generally from a related discipline/subject, with an intention to seek exposure in the discipline relating to the core domain of the student. - c) Discipline Specific Elective (DSE) Course: DSE courses are the courses offered by the respective disciplinary/ interdisciplinary programme. - d) Skill Enhancement Courses (SEC): SEC courses are value-based and/or skill-based and are aimed at providing hands-on-training, competencies, skills, etc. - e) Ability Enhancement Courses (AEC): AECC courses are the courses based upon the content that leads to Knowledge enhancement.
 These are mandatory for all disciplines.
 Environmental Science, Human Rights, Women's Rights, General Awareness, IPR and Innovation, Entrepreneurship Development and Research Methodology.